Bug report #9604

 #23 Updated by Nathan Woodrow about 6 years ago

 what do you think about the color (RGB:0 255 255) for selectionbuttons?

 I prefer the yellow as we have now.
 That is already an established colour so no need to change that aspect.
 The select area when using the tool in the master now also matches the colour of the buttons too.

-#24 Updated by Anita Graser over 5 years ago
+#24 Updated by Anita Graser about 6 years ago

 @Jan: The idea of the Arcgis icons is not bad but it would require changes to all the other select icons we are currently using.
 I'd like to keep work load low.

 @Tobias: Do you know of a recycling bin icon which would work in the tiny space that we have available?
 I think "x" is quite well established for deletion.

 @Nyall: +1 for having a polygon in the background of the Delete selected tool. <== @Robert would that be ok for you?

 #25 Updated by Tobias Schneider about 6 years ago